-(1) A telephone is available for student use before and after school and at times when teachers issue passes for that purpose.
+- (1) A telephone is available for student use before and after school and at times when teachers issue passes for that purpose.
 The student must receive permission to use a phone and must state the purpose of the call.
 Staff members will determine whether or not the call is necessary.
-Telephone calls should be limited in time.

-- (2) Parents/Guardians may call and leave a message for a student to call them.
-Return call will be made before school, at lunch, or after school.
-Only in the case of an emergency will a student be called out of class to take a phone call. - (3) All cellular phones and/or electronic devices must be turned off when entering the school building and placed out of sight.
-The use of cell phones/electronic devices is not permitted at any time during the school day within the classroom and hallway setting.
-If there is a violation of this policy, the staff member will follow the below steps: - Offense 1 = Cell phone sent to the office and student must collect at the end of the day. - Offense 2 = Cell phone sent to the office and a parent/guardian must collect at the end of the day. - Offense 3 = Cell phone sent to the office, parent/guardian contacted by administrator, and loss of cell phone privilege for the rest of the semester.
+Telephone calls should be limited in time. - (2) Parents/Guardians may call and leave a message for a student to call them.
+Return calls will be made before school, at lunch, or after school.
+Only in the case of an emergency will a student be called out of class to take a phone call. - (3) The use of cell phones/electronic devices is not permitted at any time during instructional time.
+If there is a violation of this policy, the staff member will follow the following steps: - Offense 1 = Cell phone is sent to the office, and the student must collect it at the end of the day. - Offense 2 = Cell phone is sent to the office, and a parent/guardian must collect it at the end of the day. - Offense 3 = Cell phone sent to the office, parent/guardian contacted by an administrator, and loss of cell phone privilege for the remainder of the grading period.

-Note: Students who lose cell phone privileges may bring their cell phone to school and turn it into Dr. Bullington or Mr. Butler at the beginning of the day and retrieve it at the end.
-If a student who has lost cell phone privileges does not turn his/her cell phone into Ms. Bullington or Mr. Butler, s/he will be placed in ISS.
+Note: Students who lose cell phone privileges may bring their cell phone to school and turn it in to Dr. Bullington or Mr. Butler at the beginning of the day and retrieve it at the end.
+If a student who has lost cell phone privileges does not turn his/her cell phone in to Dr. Bullington or Mr. Butler, s/he will be placed in ISS.

 - (4) Students are responsible for their cell phones/electronic devices while on school grounds.
-CMS will not be held responsible for any lost or stolen cell phone/electronic devices. - (5) Students who refuse to turn over their cell phone or electronic device as requested by any CMS staff member, will serve the following consequences: - Offense 1 = In-school suspension (ISS) - Offense 2 = Two (2) days of In-school suspension (ISS) - Offense 3 = Out of school suspension (OSS)
+CMS will not be held responsible for any lost or stolen cell phone/electronic devices. - (5) Students who refuse to turn over their cell phone or electronic device, as requested by any CMS staff member, will serve the following consequences: - Offense 1 = In-school suspension (ISS) - Offense 2 = Two (2) days of In-school suspension (ISS) - Offense 3 = Out-of-school suspension (OSS)

-Note: This is accumulative for the entire school year.
+Note: This is accumulated for the entire school year.